shin-aung/CMS_Practical_7/README.md

 In the subsequent phase, my focus shifted to establishing connections between Trello, GitHub, and Slack.
 This step resembled constructing a bridge, seamlessly linking these diverse platforms.
 The integration enabled our team to monitor tasks effortlessly and receive real-time updates on code changes within our team chat on Slack, creating a more streamlined and efficient collaborative environment.

+The website, as it stands now, is not the final product but a dynamic template that will undergo significant transformations as we progress.
+It serves as a canvas upon which we can experiment with design elements, functionalities, and user interactions.
+The purpose of this prototype is to test ideas, identify potential improvements, and validate the overall concept before committing to the final development.

 Progressing further, I began populating our Trello board with foundational information, outlining project goals and tasks.
 Simultaneously, I contributed code to our GitHub repository.
 This phase felt akin to laying the groundwork for a construction project, and I eagerly anticipate witnessing the project evolve further.

 **Here are the links to the sites created for Assignment 2:**